 At one point, in a meeting with our founder, we both asked tl;dv who should be CEO.
 It answered.
 I won.

 This is not a recommended workflow.
-It is, however, an excellent illustration of how people interact with tools once they trust them enough to be playful.
+It does illustrate how people interact with tools once they trust them enough to be playful.

 I also use Ask tl;dv regularly for questions I would never necessarily ask anybody who attended the meeting.
 A personal favorite is “Have I screwed up here?”

 I ask it internally.
 I ask it externally.
 I ask it after sending emails, after awkward calls, and after moments where my brain decides to replay one sentence on a loop.
-The validation is cheaper than a therapist and, crucially, based on what was actually said rather than what my anxiety thinks might have happened.
+Cheaper than a therapist and, better than that, based on what was actually said rather than what my anxiety thinks might have happened.

 Because I am not spending energy trying to capture everything, I get to be properly in the conversation.
 That does mean things sometimes go off on tangents.
 There are side quests.
 Conversations wander.
 But that is also where the interesting stuff happens.

 Those small, slightly unhinged uses are where the real relief shows up.
-Not because they are clever, but because they let you stop carrying things you were never meant to hold in your head in the first place.
+Not because they are clever.
+They let you stop carrying things you were never meant to hold in your head in the first place.

 Criticism of tl;dv

-Yeah, ok so nobody is perfect and there is criticism of tl;dv that shows up on third party review sites, and it is worth taking seriously once you move beyond light use.
+Nobody is perfect, and there is criticism of tl;dv on third-party review sites that is worth taking seriously once you move beyond light use.

-AI summaries are another area reviewers mention.
-They save time, but still benefit from a quick human pass, especially for action items or anything sensitive.
-Teams that define what “good” looks like tend to get much more reliable results.
+AI summaries still benefit from a quick human pass, especially for action items or anything sensitive.
+Teams that define what good looks like get more reliable results, and a first pass is what this is rather than a final document.

-Pricing also comes up, particularly around the higher tiers.
-For teams that only want basic recording, the deeper plans can feel like more than they need.
-The value shows up when meetings are being reused for sales, customer work, research, or coaching rather than treated as one-off events.
+Pricing comes up around the higher tiers.
+For teams that only want basic recording, Business is more than they need.
+The jump makes sense when meetings are being reused for sales, customer work, or coaching rather than treated as one-off events.

-None of these points are dramatic, but they are consistent.
-They all point to the same thing. tl;dv works best when it is shaped around real workflows, not treated as a plug and forget summary tool.
+None of these are dramatic, but they are consistent. tl;dv works best when it is shaped around real workflows rather than treated as a plug-and-forget summary tool.

 AI Summaries, Asking Better Questions, and Knowing the Limits